Hefaistx/login-register/README.md

 3. Setting up an account for billing, up to now we're still using the 50$ credit and save the 150$ on other account.
 4. Create an API for login register
 5. Deploy cloud functions for OCR and some relevant buckets and pubsubs.

-We use postman for the API testing.
-The result is kinda be like this :
+6. Using postman for the API testing.

+# CP
 Kindly check it using the API GUIDE above, thanks.
 Do contact here if there's something wrong with the API or anything: nabililyasa2002@gmail.com